24 Interesting Facts About East Timor (Timor-Leste)

 10. Two East Timorese have won the Nobel Peace Prize.
 In 1996, the prize was awarded jointly to East Timorese activists José Ramos-Horta and Carlos Filipe Ximenes Belo “for their work towards a just and peaceful solution to the conflict in East Timor.”

-11. East Timor’s flag has a red background with a black triangle, a yellow triangle and a white five-pointed star.
-The black symbolises colonial repression, yellow the struggle for independence and red the suffering of the country’s people.
+11. East Timor’s flag has a red background with a black triangle, a yellow triangle, and a white five-pointed star.
+The black symbolizes colonial repression, yellow the struggle for independence, and red the suffering of the country’s people.
 The white star expresses hope for the future.

 East Timor's flag